PascalW24/Flashcard-quiz-system/README.md

  ### Libraries Used

- - 'random': Module is used to select random words from the csv file, and shuffling order flashcards presented to the user.
+ - 'random': Module is used to select random words from the csv file, and shuffle the order of flashcards presented to the user.
  - 'csv': Allows to read data, word pairs (english-german) in ´flashcard_words.csv´ file.
  - 'from datetime import datetime': Allows the program to display the current date and time—perfect for tracking when each practice session begins.

-In this program were used only Python standard libraries, with no external installations required.
-These libraries were chosen because of their simplicity, effectiveness and reliability, while managing files and data processing in a console application.
+In this program, only Python standard libraries were used, with no external installations required.
+These libraries were chosen because of their simplicity, effectiveness, and reliability, while managing files and data processing in a console application.

  ## Team and Contributions
- All team members collaborated on planning, testing, debugging and final presentation to ensure a consistent result.
+ All team members collaborated on planning, testing, debugging, and the final presentation to ensure a consistent result.

  Group 2: Evgenia Boesiger, Noor Vinnai, Pascal Walther.